-15. Section 6 of the act approved March 1, 1800, amendatory of the Actor March 1, 1800. foregoing act, enacted that the Secretary of the Treas-U. S. Statutes at ury was authorized to subdivide the quarter townships Large, vol. 2, p.
-14. into late of 100 agency bounded agree always proceeding his into lots of 100 acres, bounded as nearly as practicable by parallel lines 160 perches in length by 100 perches in width. subdivisions into lots, however, were made upon the plats in the office of the Secretary of the Treasury, and the actual survey was only made at a subsequent time when a sufficient number of such lots had been located to warrant the survey.
+Section 6 of the act approved March 1,1800, amendatory of the foregoing act, enacted that the Secretary of the Treasury was

+Act of March 1,1800.
+U.S. Statutes at Large, authorized to subdivide the quarter townships into lots of vol. 2, p.
+14. 100 acres, bounded as nearly as practicable by parallel lines 160 perches in length by 100 perches in width.
+These subdivisions into lots, however, were made upon the plats in the office of the Secretary of the Treasury, and the actual survey was only made at a subsequent time when a sufficient number of such lots had been located to warrant the survey.
 It thus happened, in some instances, that when the survey came to be made the plat and survey could not be made to agree, and that fractional lots on plats were entirely crowded out.
 A knowledge of this fact may explain some of the difficulties met with in the district thus subdivided.